equalitie/dcomms-docker-compose/README.md

 Once your server meets the prerequisites, installation simply involves running `./install.sh` and responding to any prompts.
 Configs will be automatically placed in your `DCOMMS_DIR` and a `run.sh` script will be generated.

-* Note: If you wish to reinstall dcomms you will need to delete all docker volumes, and the `conf` directory in `DCOMMS_DIR` before running `install.sh` again.
+* Note: If you wish to reinstall dcomms you will need to delete all docker volumes, `run.sh`, and the `conf` directory in `DCOMMS_DIR` before running `install.sh` again.

 ## Redeploy